Acutis language manual

 Default children prop

-A template section inside a component is automatically bound to a children
+A template section inside a component is automatically bound to a prop named

 .